 Market Your Airbnb Property

 Once your property is ready to go, it’s time to start marketing it to potential guests.
-You can list your rental on Airbnb, as well as other vacation rentals platforms like VRBO and HomeAway.
+You can list your rental on Airbnb, as well as other vacation rentals platforms like VRBO.
 You’ll also want to create a website or social media presence for your rental, and consider advertising on local tourism websites and directories.

 Manage Your Guests